code-and-effect/effective_form_inputs/README.md

 Passing `:multiple => true` will allow multiple selections to be made.

 Passing `:multiple => true, :tags => true` will allow multiple selections to be made, and new value options to be created.
-This will allow you to select one or more tags and create tags in the same form control.
+This will allow you to both select existing tags and create new tags in the same form control.

 ### Options